Four-manifolds, geometries and knots: -manifolds

 \section{$\mathbb{H}^3\times\mathbb{E}^1$-manifolds}

-An argument related to that of Theorem 9.4 (using Mostow rigidity instead of [Ke83]) shows that a 4-manifold $M$ with fundamental group $\pi$ is homotopy equivalent to an $\mathbb{H}^3\times\mathbb{E}^1 $-manifold if and only if $\chi(M)=0$, $\sqrt\pi=Z$ and $\pi$ has a normal subgroup of finite index which is isomorphic to $\rho\times Z$ where $\rho$ is a discrete cocompact subgroup of $PSL(2,\mathbb{C})$.
-If every $PD_3 $-group is the fundamental group of an aspherical closed 3-manifold and if every atoroidal aspherical closed 3-manifold is hyperbolic we could replace the last assertion by the more intrinsic conditions that $\rho$ have one end (which would suffice with the other conditions to imply that $M$ is aspherical and hence that $\rho$ is a $PD_3 $-group), no noncyclic abelian subgroups and $\sqrt\rho=1$ (which would imply that any irreducible 3-manifold with fundamental group $\rho$ is atoroidal).
-Similarly, a group $G$ should be the fundamental group of an $\mathbb{H}^3\times\mathbb{E}^1$-manifold if and only if it is torsion free and has a normal subgroup of finite index isomorphic to $\rho\times Z$ where $\rho$ is a $PD_3$-group with $\sqrt\rho=1$ and no noncyclic abelian subgroups.
+An argument related to that of Theorem 9.5 (using the Virtual Fibration Theorem \cite{[Ag13]}, and using Mostow rigidity instead of \cite{[Ke83]}) shows that a 4-manifold $M$ is homotopy equivalent to an $\mathbb{H}^3\times\mathbb{E}^1 $-manifold if and only if $\chi(M)=0$ and $\pi=\pi_1(M)$ has a normal subgroup of finite index which is isomorphic to $\rho\times\mathbb{Z}$, where $\rho$ has an infinite $FP_2$ normal subgroup $\nu$ of infinite index, but has no noncyclic abelian subgroup.
+Moreover, $\nu$ is then a $PD_2$-group, and every torsion free group $\pi$ with such subgroups is the fundamental group of an $\mathbb{H}^3\times\mathbb{E}^1$-manifold.

+If every $PD_3 $-group is the fundamental group of a closed 3-manifold we could replace the condition on $\nu$ by the simpler condition that $\rho$ have one end.
+For then $M$ would be aspherical and hence $\rho$ would be a $PD_3 $-group.
+An aspherical 3-manifold whose fundamental group has no noncyclic abelian subgroup is atoroidal, and hence hyperbolic \cite{[B-P]}.

-The foliation of $H^3\times R$ by copies of $H^3$ induces a codimension 1 foliation of any closed $\mathbb{H}^3\times\mathbb{E}^1$-manifold.
-If all the leaves are compact, then it is either a mapping torus or the union of two twisted $I$-bundles.
+The foliation of $H^3\times\mathbb{R}$ by copies of $H^3$ induces a codimension 1 foliation of any closed $\mathbb{H}^3\times\mathbb{E}^1$-manifold.
+If all the leaves are compact then the manifold is either a mapping torus or the union of two twisted $I$-bundles.
 Is this always the case?

 \begin{theorem} Let $M$ be a closed $\mathbb{H}^3\times\mathbb{E}^1$-manifold.
-If $\zeta\pi\cong Z$ then $M$ is homotopy equivalent to a mapping torus of a self homeomorphism of an $\mathbb{H}^3$-manifold; otherwise $M$ is homotopy equivalent to the union of two twisted $I$-bundles over $\mathbb{H}^3$-manifold bases. \end{theorem}
+If $\zeta\pi\cong\mathbb{Z}$ then $M$ is homotopy equivalent to a mapping torus of a self homeomorphism of an $\mathbb{H}^3$-manifold; otherwise $M$ is homotopy equivalent to the union of two twisted $I$-bundles over $\mathbb{H}^3$-manifold bases. \end{theorem}